cicc2012/IaC-demo/README.md

 We can go to Amplify web console, and create an app from your Github repository.

+   - In the Amplify Console, click **Create new aPP**."
+   - Select **GitHub** as the repository source.
+   - You may need to authorize AWS Amplify to access your GitHub account.
+Grant the necessary permissions.
+You'll be redirected to GitHub.com, where you'll be asked to grant permission for AWS Amplify to access your GitHub account.
+You can choose to apply  to all repositories or select specific repositories.
+   - Select the repository that contains your HTML project.
+   - Choose the branch you want to deploy (e.g., `main` or `master`).
+   - "App settings": create a name for your app (unique under your account)
+   - Configure build settings: You don't need a build process for a single HTML file, so there's no need for a build command.
+Setting the build output directory to / tells Amplify that your deployable files (in this case, just the index.html) are in the root of your project.

 2. **CI/CD**: AWS Amplify Console automatically sets up the CI/CD pipeline when you connect a GitHub repository.

 ---